 When more users upvote a question, it increases the chances of more customers seeing it.
 Popular questions show up on the main screen beside basic business info like address and phone number.

 Responding to questions in a timely manner is critical to maintaining a strong online reputation.
 Consequently, it can turn curious online searchers into happy customers.

 Other tips to get the most out of Google Maps:

 Make sure your business information, especially your NAP (name, address and phone) is accurate and up-to-date.
 If customers have a hard time finding or contacting you, they will give up.
 What’s more, consistent business listings across the web boosts your search engine ranking substantially, because Google can tell you’re company’s legit.

 Enhance your listing with engaging, relevant content likes photos, hours of operation, and customer reviews.
 This gives prospective customers more information up-front, increasing the likelihood they visit your site.
 And once they get there, they’re more likely to convert.
 Also, check out the new Google Posts feature for promoting deals and events via your business listing.

-Collect reviews from customers to get your listing in the top 3 of local search results.
+With Google questions and answers app feature you can collect reviews from customers to get your listing in the top 3 of local search results.
 With lots of positive Google reviews, you not only show up high on page 1, you also stand out amongst competitors with star ratings displayed in rich snippets beside your business.
 BirdEye makes it easy to automatically get new reviews from your happy customers so you can bring those ratings up and dominate search results quickly.